Using FireShot Pro

 Congratulations!
 Now you have FireShot successfully switched to Pro and registered it!

-Capturing webpage
+Capturing webpages

 Traditionally, there are several ways to capture the webpage.
 You can use the red “S” button located at the top right corner of your browser.
 Clicking on the button provides the default capturing method and action ( “Capture entire webpage and Edit”).
 Alternatively, you can specify the “Area” to be captured and a further action, by clicking the arrow located next to the red “S” button.
 You can also use the “Main Menu” or the “Context Menu”.
 Finally, the group of icons located at the browser’s right bottom corner can be used as well.